AgrimChauhan09/Project-NodeJs/README.md

-# E-Commerce Website
+# E-Commerce Dashboard

 ## 🛒 Project Overview
-This is a simple **E-Commerce Website** built as a practice project.
+This is a simple **E-Commerce Dashboard** built as a practice project.
 It includes basic features like:
 - **User Authentication** (Signup & Login)
 - **Add Products**
 - **Update Products**